Shirley Eaton: Career

 Eaton achieved the most recognition for her performance as Jill Masterson in the 1964 James Bond film Goldfinger (1964).
 She appeared on the cover of Life magazine in her gold-painted persona.
 Her character's death, being painted head to toe in gold paint and suffering "skin suffocation", led to an urban myth that Eaton had died during filming.
-She appeared in a 2003 episode of the series MythBusters to dispel the rumour.
+She appeared in a 2003 episode of the series MythBusters to dispel the rumor.

 After Goldfinger, Eaton made only a few more films, including a pair of films for Ivan Tors, Rhino!
-(1964) and Around the World Under the Sea (1966), a Harry Alan Towers version of the Agatha Christie mystery Ten Little Indians (1965) co-starring Hugh O'Brian and a Bob Hope comedy, Eight on the Lam (1967), plus the title role of Sax Rohmer's Sumuru in Towers' The Million Eyes of Sumuru (1967) and The Girl from Rio (1969), Everdream (2001) In a 2014 interview, she explained]: "After I finished The Million Eyes of Sumuru and was coming home in the plane was when I made the decision to quit.
+(1964) and Around the World Under the Sea (1966), a Harry Alan Towers version of the Agatha Christie mystery Ten Little Indians (1965) co-starring Hugh O'Brian and a Bob Hope comedy, Eight on the Lam (1967), plus the title role of Sax Rohmer's Sumuru in Towers' The Million Eyes of Sumuru (1967) and The Girl from Rio (1969).

+In a 2014 interview, she explained, "After I finished The Million Eyes of Sumuru and was coming home in the plane was when I made the decision to quit.
 I hated being away from my baby Jason and his brother Grant.
 However, I did enjoy being the wicked lady Sumuru in two rather bad films, which I had not had the chance to be before.
 I do believe they have become cult films now."

 Personal life

 Eaton was married to Colin Lenton Rowe from 1957 until his death in 1994.
-The couple had two children, Grant and Jason.
+The couple had two sons, Grant and Jason.
 Eaton retired from acting to bring up her family and later commented in a 1999 interview with Steve Swires of Starlog magazine, "A career is a career, but you're a mother until you die".
 She repeated this statement in an interview with the journalist James Davies on 18 June 2008, adding, "The most important thing for me was being a woman and having a family more than being a very famous glamorous actress".

 Eaton published an autobiography in 1999 titled Golden Girl.
-Her later book (Golden Girl Shirley Eaton: Her Reflections) is a picture book of all her film photos from throughout her career and the second book (Shirley Eaton, Bond's Golden Girl; her own ART Gallery) is full of her paintings and sculptures made over a lifetime and, more recently, her art and photography.
+Her later book (Golden Girl Shirley Eaton: Her Reflections) is a picture book of all her film photos from throughout her career and the second book (Shirley Eaton, Bond's Golden Girl; Her Own Art Gallery) is full of her paintings and sculptures made over a lifetime and, more recently, her art and photography.
 She also has an official website.